pirouzmehmandoost/ama_app/README.md

 Allow for users to upload CSV files and to migrate db on which RAG may train.

-## generated environmental report-
+## Generate environmental report-

-Design UI in which each numbered section below will be generatively added during interaction with the assistant.
-Generated elements can be edited, and may be drag/dropped onto a grid layout.

-The asistant will prompt the user to either define the following list items, such as the title, or to generate based on uploaded content.
+The asistant should prompt the user to either define the following list items, such as the title, or to generate based on uploaded content.

 1.)
 Define the Purpose: Determine the specific focus of the report (e.g., climate change, pollution, biodiversity).